About TCA peel 7 - 13 - 20 - 30

 TCA Peel Acne Scars

 TCA peel is a great acid to use when treating scars.
 As you break down the scar tissues and stimulate the growth of replacement tissues, you can move things along even faster by incorporating a Copper Peptide into your revision regimen.
-You can purchase a complete scar kit with TCA here, or you can just go directly to our copper page here.
+Go directly to our copper page here.

 Take a moment to watch Dr. Moscato perform a TCA CROSS in her office.
 Notice that she is using a saturated pick and not allowing it to drip on the normal skin.
 She is very precise with her pressure.
 Watch her technique and see what you can expect while performing this method at home. *Never, never use a TCA with a higher percentage than the 30% for this method.
 A higher percentage will burn a hole through your skin.